Sales Forecasting

-Sales forecasting in B2B sales development is the process of predicting future revenue and pipeline outcomes based on current leads, opportunities, and historical performance.
-It translates SDR activity (cold calls, outbound emails, booked meetings) into expected closed-won deals, helping leadership plan hiring, capacity, quotas, and cash flow while reducing surprises in quarter-end results.
+Sales forecasting is the practice of predicting future sales revenue over a set period, used by any business to plan budgets, hiring, and inventory.
+In B2B sales development, it projects future revenue and pipeline outcomes from current leads, opportunities, and historical performance.
+By translating SDR activity into expected closed-won deals, it helps leadership plan hiring, capacity, quotas, and cash flow while reducing quarter-end surprises.

 Modern sales organizations use sales forecasting to guide nearly every strategic decision: headcount and SDR hiring plans, quota setting, territory design, marketing spend, and even product or market expansion.
 A reliable forecast helps revenue leaders ensure enough top-of-funnel coverage, avoid last-minute discounting to “save the quarter,” and communicate credible numbers to finance, the board, and investors.